Volvo 164: Transmission

 Transmission options included a manual 4-speed M400 gearbox, which was known as the M410 when equipped with the optional electrically operated Laycock de Normanville overdrive.
 Both the M400 and M410 had Volvo's "remote control" shift mechanism, which used a conventionally short, vertical shift stick placed between the front seats; manual-shift models other than the 164 and the P1800 continued until 1971 to use Volvo's direct-control shifter with an extremely long, almost horizontal shift lever with its pivot point well under the dashboard.
 A 3-speed automatic transmission, the BW35 made by Borg-Warner, was also offered.
 The automatic shift selector was mounted on the steering column from 1969 through 1971, and on the floor from 1972 through 1975.
 Despite its rough operation and inefficiency, the BW35 was popular in the North American and Australian markets.

 Body and chassis

-The 164 was offered only as a 4-door sedan, and shares many body and chassis components with the 144.
+The 164 was offered only as a 4-door saloon, and shares many body and chassis components with the 144.
 From the cowl rearward, body sheetmetal is identical with the exception of the remote shifter transmission tunnel, which was added to the 140 series in 1972.
 The front of the 164 was extended 6 cm and the wheelbase gained 10 cm to accommodate the length of the 6-cylinder engine.